Labor Day can help us think about work from a Christian perspective

 Sirvo como pastor de la Primera Iglesia Bautista de Mineral Wells.
 He servido aquí como pastor seis años y cinco años como ministro de jóvenes.
 Dios está haciendo muchas cosas buenas en Mineral Wells y estoy muy contento de servir aquí.
 Conocí y me casé con mi esposa, Kayla, en Weatherford mientras servía en una iglesia ahí como ministro de jóvenes y asistía al Seminario Teológico Bautista Southwestern.
 Tenemos tres hijas: Elaina, Kate y Olivia.
 Mi esposa no...

 Q&A with a foster care and adoption expert -- Samela Macon

-by Kathryn Freeman on August 25, 2016 in family
+by Kathryn Freeman on August 25, 2016 in great commandment

 Samela Macon, senior director of foster care and adoption for Buckner Adoption and Maternity Services